driftking301/quotations/README.md

 # Welcome to Quotations!

-This is a quotation estimator developed in Laravel + Mysql
+This is a quotation estimator developed in Laravel +Vite + Mysql

 ## Instructions to run the app